Are timeshares worth it? Here’s the cost analysis

 Two kids run for the beach as their parents unload the car at their vacation property, having answered the question for themselves, “Are timeshares worth it?”

-Timeshares are an arrangement between a group of people for the shared use of a vacation property.
+Timeshares are arrangements where multiple individuals purchase the right to use a vacation property for a specific period each year, typically through a company that manages the property.
 Unlike co-owning a house, a timeshare buys you the right to use the property for a specific period of time throughout the year.
 Timeshare agreements can be arranged in two ways:

 • Non-deeded: The owner leases their time in a property, sometimes having the option to use multiple locations.